manzinello/mailgo.js.org/docs/examples.md

 <a href="mailto:matteo@manzinello.dev">matteo@manzinello.dev</a>

-## Simple spam-less mailgo example
+## A less-spam mailgo example

-This is a more simple example (also with spam-less #1 usage):
+This is a more simple example (also with less-spam #1 usage):

 ```
 <a href="#mailgo" data-address="matteo" data-domain="manzinello.dev">write me!</a>